enonic/old-xp-doc/doc/developer/schema/forms.rst

 -------------

 To simplify maintenance of forms, mixins can be created and injected into a form simply by referencing it.
 The form will render as if everything in the mixin was written directly in the form itself.
+Read more about :ref:`mixins`.

 .. literalinclude:: code/form-with-mixin.xml